 Fly fishing can also be very productive with a fast sinking lines getting flies into the structure and over the drops offs quickly.
 The preferred colours for flies tend to vary from season to season.

 Tiger fish are the dominant fish species here and have been caught up to 20lbs while there are also fantastic catches of vundu possible.
 Other notable species include chessa, bream and nkupe.

 Other safari activities on offer

-The best part about this safari is the location of the camps being inside the Lower Zambezi National Park and therefore, the fishing and wildlife encounters are far superior to those venues way above and outside the Park and all park fees are included in the price.
-In addition to this, directly opposite the camps is Mana Pools National Park and therefore, you have protected wildlife land and fishing waters both up and downstream from camp and on both sides of the river.
-Included in the rates are all game drives, canoe safaris, bush walks and boat cruises.
+The best part about this safari is the location of the camps being near the Lower Zambezi National Park and therefore, the fishing and wildlife encounters are far superior to most tigerfishing venues.
+In addition to this, directly opposite the camp is Mana Pools National Park and therefore, you have protected wildlife land and fishing waters both across and downstream from camp and on both sides of the river.
+Included in the rates are all game drives, canoe safaris and boat cruises.
 At any point, you simply need to speak to your hosts and arrange these activities if you wish to do these instead of fishing.